What is Osteoarthritis?

 - Activity modifications

-Prevention / Rehabilitation
+Prevention / Rehabilitation of OA

 As osteoarthritis is a multifactorial disease with different manifestations, there is little information on the prevention of OA.
 However, there are steps you can take to slow the progression.